bennyschmidt/ragdoll-studio/TolkienTest.md

 - Is it usable (is it possible to chat with J.R.R.
 Tolkien)?

-- Is it accurate?
+- Is the information accurate?

 - Does it match Tolkien's tone & style?

-- Is it secure (does it leak information outside what Tolkien would know)?
+- Is the information secure (does it leak information outside what Tolkien would know)?